Bone problems and myeloma

 Download our pain diary [PDF]

 Anti-inflammatory drugs such as ibuprofen can cause kidney damage in people with myeloma.
-You should check with your doctor or nurse before taking these.
+You should check with your cancer doctor or specialist nurse before taking these.
 We have more information about ways to manage pain.

 Radiotherapy